 In addition to the benefits of designation, each designated Iowa Great Place has the opportunity to receive grant funding for a single project during each five year designation.
 Once designated, Iowa Great Places may request funding during the fall grant cycle for one proposed project during each of the first three years of their designation until funding is received.
-Reviewed project proposals that are not awarded funding may receive endorsement by the Iowa Great Places Citizens Advisory Board and be eligible to receive three years of additional consideration from partner state agency programs.
+Reviewed project proposals that are not awarded funding may receive endorsement by the Iowa Great Places Citizen Advisory Board and be eligible to receive three years of additional consideration from partner state agency programs.

 Funding for the Iowa Great Places Program is made possible by an appropriation from the Iowa Legislature through the Rebuild Iowa Infrastructure Fund.
-The Iowa Great Places Citizens Advisory Board reserves the right to withhold awarding 100% of the available funds.
+The Iowa Great Places Citizen Advisory Board reserves the right to withhold awarding 100% of the available funds.

 Grant Request Amount